 What is the Karel Fellowship?

-The Karel Fellowship is a nine-week, paid, summer program that encourages first-generation and/or minority students to consider professional opportunities in the field of public interest communications.
-The fellowship is especially focused on translating personal passion for a more just world into communication skills that elicit social change.
-Selected Fellows are matched with a leading local, national or international nonprofit in the Greater Washington, DC area, where they work on social justice issues under the guidance of a communications mentor.
-The program runs from June 11- August 10.
+The Karel Fellowship is an eight-week, paid, summer program that encourages first-generation and/or minority students to consider professional opportunities in the field of public interest communications.
+The Fellowship is focused on translating personal passion for a more just world into communication skills that elicit social change.
+Selected Fellows are matched with a leading local, national or international nonprofit in the Greater Washington, D.C. area, where they work on social justice issues under the guidance of a communications mentor.
+The program runs from June 10 – August 2.

 Who is eligible?